 Some writers say that children of narcissistic parents become codependent and form codependent relationships later or that they become narcissistic themselves.
 This suggests that the child is somehow responsible for what happened or their responses to it.
 It hardly seems fair to place blame on the children!

 It also suggests that they are not considering mind control as it is understood today.
 Remember that these parents use mind control to create clones of themselves and this would explain a lot of the narcissistic behaviors of these children.
+See the section on dependency above.

 In general, simply getting away from narcissistic parents is not enough to allow people to be free.
 The ideas and beliefs installed by the parents persist unless they are dealt with.
 The pseudopersonality that the parents have installed will persist also, unless it is undone.